 Escaping the bad guys, Herbie ran into a bullfighting arena.
 He showed off his matador skills and gave his pursuers the slip.

 Paco tried making money using Herbie as a taxi.
 This backfired when Prindle called for a taxi and the boy came to him.
-Prindle and his men kidnapped Paco, took the film, and used it to locate the hidden Inca gold.
+Prindle and his men kidnapped Paco, took the film, and used it to locate the hidden Quechua gold.

 They tried to load some of the gold onto their plane.
 Herbie intervened and stopped them, smashing their plane.
 Afterwards, Herbie was again restored to showroom quality.